The Development Tools, the Learning Approach, and the App Idea

 Sometimes you think you know the materials well.
-But once you need to explain the concept to someone else and answer questions, you may find that you didn't understand the material thoroughly.
-And this makes you study the materials even harder.
+But once you need to explain the concept to someone else and answer questions, chances are that you didn't understand the material thoroughly.
+And this will motivate you to study the materials even harder.
 Give this method a shot while you learn iOS programming.

 Grit is passion and perseverance for very long-term goals.
 Grit is having stamina.
 Grit is sticking with your future, day-in, day-out.
 Not just for the week, not just for the month, but for years.
 And working really hard to make that future a reality.
 Grit is living life like it’s a marathon, not a sprint.

 Some of my students asked, "How long would it take to become a good developer?"